pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 This chart evaluates our models using recall, a metric that answers the question: "Of all customers who actually churned, how many did the model correctly flag?"
 A higher recall means fewer churning customers are missed.
 Based on this, XGBoost is the top performer, correctly identifying 76.5% of all true churn cases.

 ## What do these metrics mean for the business?
-- Recall (76.5%): For every 100 customers who will churn, our model identifies 76 in advance
+- Recall (76.5%): For every 100 customers who will churn, the model identifies 76 in advance
 - Precision (53.1%): When the model flags a customer as high-risk, it is correct 53% of the time
 - Overall Accuracy (75.8%): The model correctly predicts the churn outcome for 76% of all customers
 - F1-Score (62.7%): Balances precision and recall, indicating strong overall performance in identifying true churners while managing false positives